 While some roads are well-maintained, it is difficult to identify damage such as potholes and other problems in the dark.
 Mexican highways are not usually well-lighted, meaning that you could have serious car problems because of missing a damaged area.
 Road features like topes, speed bumps, can also create problems for night drivers who miss the signs.
 Your Mexican insurance policy may cover your damages, but why risk the inconvenience?

 Driving at night can be disorienting, especially if you don’t know the area well.
-Contacting your Mexican auto insurance for driving assistance in case of an emergency could be difficult if you can’t accurately convey your location.
+Contacting your insurance company for driving assistance in case of an emergency could be difficult if you can’t accurately convey your location.